 Become a Geriatric Counselor – Education & Licensure

-A geriatric counselor is one who works directly with older and aging adults, typically 65 and older, but also possibly as young as 50.
+A geriatric counselor is one who works directly with older and aging adults, typically 65 and older but possibly as young as 50.
 These specialized counselors are also sometimes called gerontological counselors.
-The name comes from the ancient Greek work “geras,” which means “old age.”
+The name comes from the ancient Greek word “geras,” which means “old age.”

 The aging process is normal and is something that everyone experiences, of course, but it is not always an easy one.
-Aging brings with it physical and cognitive changes that can impact the activities of daily life and limit enjoyment.
-Regular daily tasks such as shopping, cooking, and cleaning can become challenging for an older person.
-And not being able to do some of the things that people dream of doing in their retirement years, like traveling, can bring with it emotional consequences and isolation.
+Aging brings physical and cognitive changes that can impact daily life activities and limit enjoyment.
+Daily tasks such as shopping, cooking, and cleaning can become challenging for an older person.
+And not being able to do some things that people dream of doing in their retirement years, like traveling, can bring emotional consequences and isolation.

 Not being able to maintain a person’s own independence, whether due to physical or health issues, can elicit emotions such as depression, anger, withdrawal, substance abuse, marital problems, and even some personality disorders.
 As the older population grows, the need for people who are interested in counseling to become licensed as geriatric counselors to work specifically with older people becomes more important.

-According to the Rural Health Information Hub, today, there are more than 46 million adults aged 65 and older living in the U.S. But that number is rapidly growing and by 2050, that number is expected to be almost 90 million.
-Over the ten-year period between 2020 and 2030, the number of older adults is projected to increase by almost 18 million.
-That means one-in-five Americans will be 65 years old or over by 2030.
+According to the 2020 census, more than 55.8 million adults aged 65 and older live in the U.S. But that number is rapidly growing, and by 2050, it is expected to be almost 90 million.
+Between 2020 and 2030, the number of older adults is projected to increase by almost 18 million.
+That means one in five Americans will be 65 years old or over by 2030.

 The American Mental Health Counselors Association (AMCHA) says that if the rate of mental disorders among older adults doesn’t change within that time period, the number of older adults with mental and/or substance disorders will nearly double from about eight million people to about 14 million people.
 Without more counselors specialized to work with an aging population, our country’s mental health safety systems are likely to be overwhelmed and unprepared.